peterjmarko/llm-narrative-framework/README.template.md

 # A Framework for Testing Complex Narrative Systems

+**A Case Study in Astrology**

+## 📑 Document Navigation

+This project includes four interconnected documents:

+- **📄 Research Article** (`docs/article_main_text.md`) - Scientific findings and validation of the framework using astrology as a test case
+- **📖 README** (this document) - Quick start guide and feature overview
+- **🔬 Replication Guide** (`docs/REPLICATION_GUIDE.md`) - Step-by-step procedures for reproducing or extending the study
+- **🔧 Framework Manual** (`docs/FRAMEWORK_MANUAL.md`) - Technical specifications, data formats, and API references

+---

+## What Is This Framework?

+The **LLM Narrative Framework** is an automated testing methodology that uses Large Language Models as pattern-detection engines to perform matching tasks between narrative personality descriptions and biographical profiles.
+The framework determines whether LLMs can detect systematic signals and pair descriptions at rates significantly greater than chance.

-This project provides a framework for the resilient and reproducible testing of large-scale LLM experiments with complex narrative systems.
-It offers a fully automated, end-to-end pipeline that manages the entire experimental workflow, from data preparation to final statistical analysis.
+Using astrology as a challenging case study, this fully automated, end-to-end pipeline manages the entire experimental workflow—from data preparation through statistical analysis.
+While validated using astrological personality descriptions, the framework is designed to be domain-agnostic and extensible to other complex narrative systems.

-This README provides a high-level overview of the framework and guides new users to the detailed documentation that best suits their needs.
+**Purpose of This Document:** This README serves as the **entry point for all users**—whether you're a researcher evaluating the framework for your own work, a developer exploring the codebase, or a first-time user getting started.
+It provides a high-level overview of the framework's capabilities, philosophy, and key features, then guides you to the appropriate detailed documentation based on your specific needs and role.

 ## 📚 Documentation Map